Color Rendering Index (CRI)

 - 115% increase in annual ROI

 - Significant reduction of lighting mercury

 LED Lighting Supplier

-We know how to navigate the ever-changing realm of LED rebates available through the energy companies and government.
-Now is the time to leverage the environmental benefits to make LED lighting as sustainable for your business as it is for the planet.
+We know how to navigate the ever-changing realm of LED rebates available through the energy companies and government agencies.
+Now is the time to leverage the financial and environmental benefits of LED lighting to make it as sustainable for your business as it is for the planet.
 With our knowledge, we can help your business reap the benefits of LED lighting.

 - Warehouse and Industrial

 - Office Buildings

 Using LED lights for business makes sense both financially and environmentally.
 Straits Lighting is here to help you navigate your company’s LED lighting needs.
 We work with both distributors and large customers all over the United States.
 Contact us and let us provide you with a cost-saving and energy efficient lighting solution.